jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1A) Subsection (1) does not apply to an enforcement officer acting in the performance or intended performance of the officer’s official duties as an employee or agent of the Agency.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $25,000.

+### 79EA Contravention of section 30LA
+(1) A person who has control of a transport service in contravention of section 30LA(3) commits an infringement offence.
+(2) A person who permits another person to have control of a transport service in contravention of section 30LA(4) commits an infringement offence.
+(3) A person who commits an infringement offence under subsection (1) or (2) is liable to— (a) an infringement fee of the amount prescribed in the regulations; or (b) a fine imposed by a court not exceeding,—
+    (i) in the case of an individual, $1,500:
+    (ii) in any other case, $3,000.

 ### 79F Contravention of section 30M
 (1) A person who holds a goods service licence commits an offence if the person fails to comply with or contravenes any condition imposed in respect of the holder's licence under section 30M.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $10,000.

+### 79FA Contravention of section 30N
+(1) A person commits an offence if the person transfers a transport service licence to another person in contravention of section 30N.
+(2) A person who commits an offence under subsection (1) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $30,000:
+  (b) in any other case, to a fine not exceeding $100,000.

 ### 79G Contravention of section 87G
 (1) A person commits an offence if the person, having been prohibited under section 87G(1)﻿(b) from driving a transport service vehicle, drives during the currency of the prohibition any vehicle being used in a transport service (other than a rental service) or a specified class of transport service.